 Specific secondary or associated conditions and complications

-Fractures can lead to several complications such as deformity in growing bones, contractures, pain, and a predisposition for pressure ulcers, respiratory and gastrointestinal difficulties, and secondary fractures.
+Fractures can lead to several complications such as deformity in growing bones, contractures, pain, predisposition for pressure ulcers, respiratory and gastrointestinal difficulties, and secondary fractures.
 Femur fracture in a still ambulatory child with Duchenne Muscular Dystrophy may be the precipitating event resulting in premature loss of ambulation.

 - Pertinent medical history